http4s/http4s/docs/docs/client.md

 f2(10)
 ```

-We would see how it's changing the result of the `f1` function by giving it another input.
+We see how `f2` changes from `f1` by passing an incremented argument to the original function.
 This wrapper could be considered a **middleware** over functions from `Int` to `String`.

-Now consider a simplified definition of `Client[F]` - it boils down to a single abstract method:
+Recall our simplified definition of `Client[F]` - it boils down to a single abstract method:

 ```scala
 trait Client[F[_]] {